Product Description

 About the Sherline High-Torque Stepper Motors

 Our high-torque stepper motor has the same NEMA #23 frame as our standard stepper motor, but it has over 75% more torque.
-The Max “Rapid Feed” will not change.
+The maximum “Rapid Feed” will not change.
 Your cutting feed rate can be increased because you will be using a stepper motor that has higher torque.
 It is also better suited to handle the additional weight of the motor and headstock on our Z-axis.

 Plug-and-Play Upgrade

 The high-torque stepper motors can also be used on any Sherline CNC machine.
-The motor is 2 amps, just like our standard motors, so you can easily upgrade your current Sherline system with the new high-torque motors.
+The motor is two amps, just like our standard motors, so you can easily upgrade your current Sherline system with the new high-torque motors.
 (For example, Sherline Complete CNC systems or P/N 8760 CNC 4-axis driver box kit.)

 NOTE: Referenced upgrades apply only to Sherline products.